one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab02_ASR.md

 ## Exercise 1 - Create an IIS VM with PowerShell

-This script creates an Azure Virtual Machine running Windows Server 2016, and then uses the Azure Virtual Machine DSC Extension to install IIS.
-After running the script, you can access the default IIS website on the public IP address of the virtual machine.
+In this task you use the Azure CLI to create an Azure Virtual Machine running Windows Server 2016, and install IIS.

-1. This lab requires Azure PowerShell.
-If you need to install Azure PowerShell, see [Install Azure PowerShell module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps).

-2. There are some locations that restrict access to port 445 (SMB).
-Before continuing execute the following command within PowerShell:

-    `Test-NetConnection -ComputerName wagsazurefiles.file.core.windows.net -Port 445`

-    If your connection fails jump to step 4.

-3. Open PowerShell and Run `Connect-AzAccount` to logon to your Azure subscription.
-If your current identity is connected to multiple Azue subscriptions, obtain the GUID of the subscription you want to use and issue the following syntax:
-`Connect-AzAccount  -SubscriptionId *GUID*`

-    If the command is successful (TcpTestSucceeded=True) then continue with the following steps.
-Otherwise, jump to step 4.

-* Enter the following command in PowerShell:

-    `Invoke-Expression -Command "cmdkey /add:wagsazurefiles.file.core.windows.net /user:Azure\wagsazurefiles /pass:tCfYh37xGNjIc0czqfTW9+kUHIIhlxRUPh9h4YtD/hh7FiFPn1v32RH7uV0a83E6nAa6kkVU6d+nAAeoBItpJg=="`
-* Next, enter this command into PowerShell.  *Note that if the drive letter Z: is already used on your local computer feel free to use any available drive letter.*

-    `New-PSDrive -Name Z -PSProvider FileSystem -Root "\\\wagsazurefiles.file.core.windows.net\buildiis"`

-* Map the z: to an Azure files share:

-    `net use Z: \\wagsazurefiles.file.core.windows.net\buildiis /persistent:Yes`
-* Copy the file to your local computer and the proceed to step 6.

-    `copy z:\build-iis-vm.ps1 c:\users\yourprofile\downloads`

-4. Obtain the buildiis.ps1 directly from your instructor.
-5. Copy the build-iis-vm.ps1 to your local computer.
-6. From PowerShell execute the build-iis-vm.ps1 script:

-    `.\Build-IIS-VM.ps1`

-7. When prompted enter the username and password for the IIS VM:
-    * Username:  pick a username and notate the credentials
-    * Password: Enter `Complex.Password` and notate the credentials
-8. Observe the build process via PowerShell.
-Why does the PowerShell Command fail?
-To correct the problem disable policy enforcement of the **Require tag and its value** policy.
+1. Open an Azure CLI window by browsing to https://shell.azure.com
+2. Login using your Microsoft Account
+3. If prompted, select the default AAD directory
+4. If a Welcome to Azure Cloud Shell prompt appears after logon, select Bash as the working CLI.
+If it does not appear, you can select PowerShell from the dropdown in the upper-left corner once a CLI prompt is presented to you.
+Note that you may need to provision a new CLI storage account to save your settings.
+5. At the CLI prompt, let's create a new resource group to hold your IIS VM.
+Create the resource group by typing in the following command:
+`az group create --name Migration --location eastus`
+6. Create the VM by typing in the following command:

+    `az vm create --resource-group Migration --name IIS --location eastus --image win2016datacenter --admin-username *yourfirstname*
+ --admin-password Complex.Password`
-7. Once PowerShell builds the VM and installs IIS, open the Azure Portal and then obtain the public IP address of the IIS virtual machine.
+7. Once the VM is created, let's open port 80 so we can access the VM's website from the internet.
+Run the follwing command:

+    `az vm open-port --port 80 --resource-group RG-LAB-BCDR-EAST2 --name VM-IIS-East`
+8. Now let's install IIS using a Custom Script Extension.
+Run the following command:

+    `az vm extension set --publisher Microsoft.Compute --version 1.8 --name CustomScriptExtension --vm-name IIS --resource-group Migration
+ --settings '{"commandToExecute":"powershell.exe Install-WindowsFeature -Name Web-Server"}'`
+9. Get the public IP of IIS by running the following command:

+    `az network public-ip show --resource-group Migration --name IISPublicIP`

-8. Open a web browser and surf to the public IP address just make sure things are working.
+10. Open a web browser and surf to the public IP address to make sure the webisite is up and running on IIS.

 ## Exercise 2 - Create target network resource

 We could have ASR automatically create the target network resources (i.e. Virtual networks and subnets) but in a more realistic scenario you'd want to pre-create these resources and place your migrated VMs in soecific networks.

 1. Click on Virtual networks then **+Add**
 2. Enter or select the following information, accept the defaults for the remaining settings, and then select **Create**: